 Students on the SEN register all have a Pupil Profile which outlines their needs and strengths and most importantly sets out appropriate strategies to support them to fully access the curriculum.
 During the review meetings we will consider the strategies and amend as necessary.
 All our teaching staff are required to be aware of and implement the strategies suggested for each individual student.

 Should you have any questions or concerns please contact the SENCO either via email: firstname.lastname@example.org or phone: 01865 592357

-In addition you may find the links to the following websites of use:
+In addition you may find the link to the following website of use:

 SEND code of practice 0 to 25 Years